stacychandisingh/plotly_deployment/README.md

 - Adding background color.
 - Using a custom font with contrast for the colors.

+The following link will take you to the interactive webpage: https://stacychandisingh.github.io/plotly_deployment/

 See below for a snapshot of the interactive webpage:

 ![webpage](Capture.PNG)